greenarmor/cli-boilerplate/README.md

 > A fully-featured starter boilerplate for building and publishing your own CLI tools using Node.js + npm.

+Use the prebuilt `boiler-cli` inside an existing web application, or rebrand this boilerplate to create your own CLI with extra automation tools.
+Rebranding aims to boost automation for web app development and is perfect for DevOps workflows.

 ---

 ## Features